Not all apples are created equal! Some are best for apple pie, others for eating fresh or turning into apple sauce.

 Should I buy organic?

 If you can afford it, it’s a good idea.
-Apples are attacked by coddling moths and they are very hard to control without excessive amounts of pesticides.
+Apples are attacked by coddling moths (the cause of wormy apples) and they are very hard to control without excessive amounts of pesticides.
 Consumer Reports reviewed pesticide testing data conducted by the Environmental Protection Agency and found that it only takes 1-5 servings a day to exceed the ‘known to be safe’ limits of pesticide.

 I don’t mean to scare you – so let’s put this in perspective: 1 glass of wine exceeds ‘known to be safe’ limits.
 And we all enjoy it and are doing just fine!
 This article explains more about organic vs conventional produce, with an honest (and unbiased as I can be) approach.